 There are no planned revisions.
 The published data may be revised if the methodology is modified, errors are discovered, new or better data become available.

 18.1.
 Source data Characteristics and components of the raw statistical data used for compiling statistical aggregates.

-The following data are received from the Ministry of Rural Affairs: fish catch from the oceans, the Baltic Sea and inland waters by species and fishing area (commercial fishing); fish catch from the Baltic Sea and inland waters by fishing area.
+The following data are received from the Veterinary and Food Board: fish catch from the oceans, the Baltic Sea and inland waters by species and fishing area (commercial fishing); fish catch from the Baltic Sea and inland waters by fishing area.